noltron000-coursework/rotten-potatoes/README.md

  https://www.makeschool.com/academy/track/rotten-potatoes---movie-reviews-with-express-js

+To work with this file follow these steps.

-in one terminal, type:
+## 1. in one terminal, type:
 sudo mongod

-in another terminal, enter app.js folder and type: nodemon app.js
+## 2. in another terminal, enter app.js folder and type:
+nodemon app.js